umich-hist-399/campus-histories/essays/union.md

 ---
 layout: single-col
-title: The Michigan Union: The Overlooked Journey from Club to Clubhouse
+title: "The Michigan Union: The Overlooked Journey from Club to Clubhouse"
 date: 2017
 ---

 {% include jumbotron.html
 title="The Michigan Union: The Overlooked Journey from Club to Clubhouse" image="images/outside-union.jpg"